Health Care and Income Security for War Tax Resisters

 This publication is one of a series of “practicals” that offer ideas, tips, and information for individuals who want to cut off their financial support for the U.S. war machine or are currently practicing war tax resistance.
 Other pamphlets in this series discuss how to control income tax withholding, choosing low income/simple living, self employment, and whether or not to file an income tax return.
 The full list of the “Practical Series” appears at the end of this text or under the Resources tab.

 On the one hand this booklet deals with a lot of issues for war tax resisters who are getting on to retirement age, whatever that means for each individual.
 On the other hand, younger readers should find useful information here on that topic and also some hints toward planning for the future.
-Health care has long been a primary concern, and the advent of the Affordable Care Act (“Obamacare”) and the Marketplace or exchanges have implications for war tax resisters of all ages.

 The topics covered in this booklet include: